domino4com/CWB/README.md

 ## Troubleshooting
 - If you try to upload code and getting this message ```A fatal error occurred: Timed out waiting for packet content``` or ```A fatal error occurred: Invalid head of packet (0xE0)```, change the transfer speed to 460800 pbs.
 - If you try to upload code and getting this message ```[7886] Failed to execute script esptool the selected serial port [7886] Failed to execute script esptool does not exist or your board is not connected```, your serial port is open by another application.
 Close the other application and try again.
+- Your code could brick the xchip from using the USB-C connection to flash your software.
+In that case use a PPU and erase your xchip.

 # License:
 <img src="assets/CC-BY-NC-SA.svg" width=200 align="right">